sebastian-carpenter/parallel-grid-searcher/README.md

 ### legacy_rev_row.c
 parameters - .txt grid file, size of grid, multiplier, number of threads

 Much like legacy_row.c, legacy_rev_row gives each thread a unique row to calculate.
-The method for providing this row differes slightly since it uses an altered struct (still used for passing arguments when creating a thread) and a new struct which holds information throughout the duration of the program.
+The method for providing this row differs slightly since it uses an altered struct (still used for passing arguments when creating a thread) and a new struct which holds information throughout the duration of the program.

 A new header file was created called parallel_helper which 'helps' modularize the parallel function calls.